Kingsman44/Pixelify/README.md

 <a href="https://t.me/pixelifysupport"><img src="https://img.shields.io/badge/Telegram-Support_Group-blue.svg"></a>

 ## ⭐ Requirements
-- **Android Version: Android 7.0 to Android 13**
+- **Supported Android Versions: Android 7.0 to Android 13**
-- **Arm64 device**
+- **ARM64 device**
 - **Volume Keys (optional)**
-- **Internet for NGA Resources, Pixel Livewallpaper, Device Personalization Services & Pixel Launcher**
+- **Internet for downloading NGA Resources, Pixel Livewallpaper, Device Personalization Services & Pixel Launcher**
+- **Magisk v24 or above from Pixelify v2+**
-- **Zygisk or Riru (Recommended but not compulsary)**
+- **Zygisk or Riru (Recommended but not mandatory)**
-- **Note: flash zip on magisk only not twrp**
+- **NOTE: Flash the module zip file in the Magisk Manager app only; flashing the module in TWRP or any other recovery won't work.**

 ### Supported Roms
-- OneUi
+- OneUI
-- Custom Roms
+- AOSP Based Roms
 - Pixel Stock
 - Android One
-- MiUI
+- MIUI
 - FunTouchOS
 - OxygenOS
-- ColorOs
+- ColorOS
-- All stock android roms
-- Windows Subsystem Android
+- Windows Subsystem for Android

 ### Pixelify Sub Modules <br>
-Is Pixelify not working correctly or too big for your phone, Pixelify provide some sub module for standalone features
+If the main Pixelify module is not functioning properly, or is too big for your phone, Pixelify module also provides some sub-modules for standalone features:
 - Call Screening
 - Now Playing (Android System Inteligence required)
 - Google Hotword